-- Your payments must be for long-term care policies covering primarily qualified long-term care services such as the necessary diagnostic, preventive, therapeutic, curing, treating, mitigating, and rehabilitative service and personal care that is required for a chronically ill individual who is under the prescribed care of a licensed health care practitioner. - The long-term care policies must be for the benefit of you, your dependents, your parents or your grandparents. - Your premiums cannot have been deducted elsewhere on your tax return when you determined your Montana Adjusted Gross Income. - Your premiums cannot have been included as qualified elderly care expenses when you claimed the Elderly Care Credit that you reported on the Nonrefundable Credits Schedule, line 9.
+• Your payments must be for long-term care policies covering primarily qualified long-term care services such as the necessary diagnostic, preventive, therapeutic, curing, treating, mitigating, and rehabilitative service and personal care that is required for a chronically ill individual who is under the prescribed care of a licensed health care practitioner.

+- The long-term care policies must be for the benefit of you, your dependents, your parents, or your grandparents. - Your premiums cannot have been deducted elsewhere on your tax return when you determined your Montana Adjusted Gross Income.